 Be sure to devote sufficient time to plan your event.
 A complex event, such as a black-tie gala, can take up to an entire year to plan.
 Even smaller events can require months of planning.
 Develop a detailed timeline and checklist for your event, including details such as location, A/V, catering, florists, invitations, entertainment, event staffing, and any necessary permits or insurance.
 If you’re holding an auction, implement a plan to solicit auction items.
 Numerous free templates and checklists available online can help you plan your event if your team doesn’t include a seasoned event planner.

 Budgeting for Events: Costs and Revenue

 Nearly all events have upfront costs, and you need to make sure your fundraiser will generate revenue for your organization.
 That’s why it’s so important to have a budget set up at the outset.
 Be as detailed and accurate as possible when estimating your upfront costs, and be realistic when it comes to estimating the number of participants or attendees and anticipated revenue.
 It’s important to calculate not just your gross revenue raised from the event (the total amount of money brought in), but your net revenue (the amount of money you’ll have after you deduct your expenses).

-The biggest expenses for large-scale events tend to be venue rental and catering3 — and don’t forget to factor in gratuities for the catering or venue staff.
-To help with planning, create a spreadsheet to list your anticipated items, projected expenses, actual expenses and any other details/notes.
-If you’re sending out printed invitations, you must factor in design, printing and mailing costs.
+The biggest expenses for large-scale events tend to be venue rental and catering — and don’t forget to factor in gratuities for the catering or venue staff.
+To help with planning, create a spreadsheet to list your anticipated items, projected expenses, actual expenses, and any other details/notes.
+If you’re sending out printed invitations, you must factor in design, printing, and mailing costs.

 Staffing Your Event